 VAT REGISTRATION IN BELGIUM

-There are however derogations or possible scenarios avoiding or allowing a VAT registration.
-Foreign companies having local transactions for which the general reverse charge is applicable can decide to be voluntarily VAT registered to recover Belgian VAT incurred on their expenses through a VAT return instead of via electronic procedure as laid down by Directive 2008/9.
-This option is only applicable to EU foreign companies having more than €10.000 of VAT recoverable by civil year.
+Foreign businesses with local transactions for which the general reverse charge is applicable may decide to voluntarily register for VAT in order to recover Belgian VAT incurred on their expenses by means of a VAT return instead of the electronic procedure provided for in Directive 2008/9.
+This option is only applicable to foreign EU businesses with more than €10,000 of recoverable VAT per calendar year.

-What documents do you need to submit?
+What documents do I need to provide when I register?

-- A copy of the statutes
+- A copy of the articles of association

-- An extract from the commercial register
+- An extract from the trade register

 - A certificate of VAT liability